 However, skip the gum made with artificial sweeteners and other icky chemical stuff.
-My new favorite gum is Spry (which you can find at most any natural foods store these days).
+My new favorite gum is Spry (which you can find at most any natural foods store these days, or of course, on Amazon.)
 Ingredients in cinnamon Spry?
 You’re going to love this.
 They are: xylitol, gum base, cinnamon oil, vegetable glycerin, gum arabic, soy lecithin, and beeswax.

 And what is xylitol?
 It’s an extract from birch tree bark.
 It tastes an awful lot like sugar, but it appears to be exceptionally good for your teeth (studies show rapid reduction in tooth decay after chewing gum with xylitol).
 PLUS (and here’s where it ties into this post), xylitol seems to be extra easy on the digestive system, unlike other sugars.

 You see ’em everywhere these days – often little pearls of fancy little bacteria that will help populate the flora in your stomach to optimum levels.
 Oftentimes, they’re not cheap.
 If you can afford them, go for it.
 Some brands I like: Enzymatic Therapy Acidophilus Pearls, Garden of Life Primal Defense, and Prescript Assist.

 Or, you could just eat a bit of yogurt every day.
 Again, look for yogurt made without artificial sweeteners.
 And try not to worry about the fat in yogurt.
 Full-fat yogurt is good for you (depending, of course, on how happy the cow’s life is).

 Marshmallow Root and/or Ginger